jzengg/felamily/README.md

 //3.
 Replace homepage link with a logo via css?
 4. Add attributes
+5. Add record detail display as form
+6. make it possible to search for available cats

+add validations
-5. Add record detail display as form update shelter summary to show what time the cat was modified Add link to vaccine tab
+filter store sometimes still gets multiple copies of same record update shelter summary to show what time the cat was modified Add link to vaccine tab
 Add display for vaccine info